Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Reference:** README.md Section 3.1 mentions uploading a primary photo for each plant.

-### Task 4.5: Create GrowthPhoto entity and relationship to Plant
+### Task 4.5: Create GrowthPhoto entity and relationship to Plant with strategy tracking
-**Purpose:** Build the data model for tracking plant growth through multiple photos over time, establishing the foundation for the visual timeline feature that helps users document their plants' development.
+**Purpose:** Build the data model for tracking plant growth through multiple photos over time, establishing the foundation for the visual timeline feature that helps users document their plants' development with correlation to care strategies.

 **Requirements:**
 - Design GrowthPhoto entity with necessary properties